What should I do with my banknotes before they become invalid?

 • Due to money laundering regulations, you may find that the bank asks where the notes come from.

-Banknote exchange points in Greenland and the Faroe Islands
+Special conditions for Greenland and the Faroe Islands

 1000-krone banknotes featuring bridges and archaeological finds (2009 series)